-In an interim election an organization may only enter candidates if their current representation on the TSC is below their organization's TSC Member limit.
+In an interim election, any organization eligible contributors (TSC approved 9/5/19) may only enter candidates if their current representation on the TSC is below their organization's TSC Member limit.

 Interim elections shall otherwise follow all the same procedures and use the same voting schemes as the yearly elections.